gkorzan/bug-free-fiesta/README.md

 **Acknowledgements**
 ---

 + [@tomassedovic](https://github.com/tomassedovic) for great tutorial for begginers in rust and game dev in general.
+Some dessidions made in tutorial are questionable, although it is great to get use to rust sintax end style.
 + [@darina-trotskaya](https://github.com/darina-trotskaya) for being supportive.